kyma-project/cloud-manager/docs/user/tutorials/01-20-20-gcp-nfs-volume.md

-# Use RWX Volumes in GCP
+# Use Network File System in Google Cloud

-This tutorial explains how to create ReadWriteMany (RWX) volumes in Google Cloud Platform (GCP).
+This tutorial explains how to use Network File System (NFS) to create ReadWriteMany (RWX) volumes in Google Cloud.
 You can use the created RWX volume from multiple workloads.

 ## Steps <!-- {docsify-ignore} -->